 The Scrumfamily blog is no longer being updated or actively monitored.
 Please read So Long, Farewell for more context about this decision and info on reaching me, should you wish to do so.

 If you’re new to my blog, this page will help you get right to the posts that are likely to interest you most.
 I started this blog as a chronicle of how I’m using agile and lean techniques to take the stress out of being a full-time working mother with a busy family.
 Along the way, I have also posted about deeper insights into life and lean-agile concepts that I’ve gained as a result of our home experiments.

-For those of you who have arrived here out of curiosity, rather than by following a specific blog post link, I have created two reading paths through my blog that caters for readers who are interested in either of these perspectives.
-If you start here, and follow the internal links in each of the posts referenced below, you should get a full picture of our Scrumfamily, and where it all started.
+For those of you who have arrived here out of curiosity, rather than by following a specific blog post link, I have created a reading path that will help you get started.
+If you start here, and follow the internal links in each of the posts referenced below, you should get a quick overview of our Scrumfamily, and where it all started.